redbco/redb-open/services/mesh/REFACTOR_PLAN.md

    - Implement per-lane credit windows and backpressure
    - Basic message serialization/deserialization with lane_id

+4. **Basic Mesh Control**
+   - Implement basic mesh control over gRPC
+      - Seeding a new mesh
+      - Joining an existing mesh
+      - Starting the mesh
+      - Stopping the mesh
+      - Leaving the mesh
+      - Evicting a node from the mesh

 **Deliverables**:
 - New database schema active
 - Service starts and accepts gRPC connections
 - VirtualLink connections established with baseline lane configuration
+- Basic gRPC services implemented

 ### Phase 2: Consensus and Membership
 **Goal**: Implement unified Raft consensus and SWIM membership